javascript-tutorial/en.javascript.info/1-js/11-async/02-promise-basics/article.md

 The first argument of `.then` is a function that:

-1. runs when the Promise is resolved, and
+1. runs when the promise is resolved, and
 2. receives the result.

 The second argument of `.then` is a function that:

-1. runs when the Promise is rejected, and
+1. runs when the promise is rejected, and
 2. receives the error.

 For instance, here's a reaction to a successfully resolved promise: